cmrfrd/Going-dutch-on-the-GPU/README.md

 More and more Data Scientists, Machine Learning Engineers, and Developers are shifting to "containerizing" their projects and using GPU hardware to accelerate them.
-This project is an ode to effective resource utilitzation and a message to programmers to take into consideration the resources their software needs.
+With these new capabilities it's easy to forget the importance of making the most of your hardware.
+This project is an ode to effective resource utilitzation and a message to programmers to take into consideration the resources allocations their software needs.

 ## Running this project